Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 If you have any background in linguistic or theoretical computer science, you surely learned about **context-free grammar**.
 A context-free grammar contains a set of rules to generate the strings of a formal language.
 In our case, strings are chord progressions.
-A rule will have one of the following form:
+A rule will have one of the following forms:

 $$A \rightarrow B$$